kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 ###### How can someone using this feature know that it is working for their instance?

+1. Create a new CRD with a union field
+2. Apply the CRD
+3. Create a CR with an invalid union (multiple fields set, no discriminator set), see if the CR is rejected via union validation
 <!--
 For instance, if this is a pod-related feature, it should be possible to determine if the feature is functioning properly for each individual pod.